spokestack/spokestack.io/content/blog/integrating-spokestack-in-react-native/index.md

 #### Remove Flipper

-While Flipper works on fixing their pod for `use_frameworks!`, we must disable Flipper in the meantime.
+While Flipper works on fixing their pod for `use_frameworks!`, we must disable Flipper.
 We already removed the Flipper dependencies from Pods above, but there remains some code in the AppDelegate.m that imports Flipper.
 There are two ways to fix this.

 1. You can disable Flipper imports without removing any code from the AppDelegate.
 To do this, open your xcworkspace file in XCode.
 Go to your target, then Build Settings, search for "C Flags", remove `-DFB_SONARKIT_ENABLED=1` from flags.
 1. Remove all Flipper-related code from your AppDelegate.m.